dmshanmugam/dmshanmugam.github.io/index.md

 Human behavior shapes the health data we use to train machine learning systems; how can we use machine learning to measure these effects?
 What can these models tell us about how care is currently delivered?

 <ul>
-> How can we measure the extent to which diseases are underdiagnosed in different patient subgroups?
+> How can we measure rates of underdiagnosis in different patient subgroups?
 (NWH 2024) <br>
 > How can we measure different patterns of health access? (under review) <br>
 > How can do financial incentives shape treatment decisions? (in progress)
 </ul>